 Comparing the ABG gain, derived from results in the preoperative unaided and the postoperative aided conditions, for the Connect group versus the Attract subgroup I, no significant difference was observed.
 Hence the audiological findings for these groups were combined.
-Figure 5 shows the pre-, and postoperative individual SRT values in the Baha Connect and Attract I groups respectively as well as the achieved gain.

 Viewing the speech reception threshold improvements for the Attract subgroup I and the Connect group, significantly higher gains were observed for the Connect group (p=0.01).
-However following exclusion of a single outlier value with higher amplification needs using the BP110 SP in the Connect group, the group performance difference was no longer significant (p=0.18) (see Figures 21 and 22).
+However following exclusion of a single outlier value with higher amplification needs using the BP110 SP in the Connect group, the group performance difference was no longer significant (p=0.18).